tgasla/GVirtuS/README.md

 LD_PRELOAD=$(echo ${GVIRTUS_HOME}/lib/frontend/*.so | tr ' ' ':') /usr/bin/python3 app.py
 ```

-# 🐳 Use the Official GVirtuS Docker Image
+# Method 2: 🐳 Use the Official GVirtuS Docker Image (Recommended)

-GVirtuS has official Docker images in Docker Hub for `linux/amd64` and `linux/arm64` platforms.
-You can use them to accelerate your workflow.
-Follow the instructions below:
+GVirtuS provides official Docker images on [Docker Hub](https://hub.docker.com/u/gvirtus) for both `linux/amd64` and `linux/arm64` platforms.
+Using these images is the fastest and most reliable way to accelerate your workflow, especially if you have fixed applications that you set up once and use repeatedly.

 ## Prerequisites